 - FRCP Rule 26(b)(5) refers to the scope of discovery.
 A party may obtain discovery regarding any non-privileged matter that is relevant to any party’s claim or defense.

 - FRCP Rule 26(b)(5) sets forth procedures for repossession of information when privileged ESI is accidentally sent over to the requesting party.

 As mentioned earlier, companies in litigation have an obligation to take all reasonable steps to preserve potentially relevant ESI.
 FRCP Rule 33(d) includes ESI as part of the business records related to answer to interrogatories, for example:

-- FRCP Rule 34(b) establishes protocols for how documents or ESI are to be produced to requesting parties.
-Requesting party gets to choose form of production.
+- FRCP Rule 34(b) establishes protocols for how documents or ESI are to be produced to the requesting parties.
+The requesting party gets to choose the form of production.

 - FRCP Rule 37 provides safe anchorage if electronic evidence is lost and unrecoverable.
 FRCP Rule 37(f) allows for sanction against parties unwilling or fails to participate in the discovery process.
 But a court may not impose sanctions on a party for failing to provide electronically stored information lost as a result of the routine operation of an electronic information system.
 [FRCP Rule 37(e)]

 With so many rules and regulations in place, does it make sense to outsource e-discovery work?
 Absolutely!
 Today, innumerable practices and firms all around the world outsource and successfully utilize the cost-effective services offered by legal process outsourcing companies.
 This frees up their own valuable resources and systems to allow them to concentrate on high-end legal work.